EthanRansberger/document-formatter/README.md

        - Download from [MikTeX website](https://miktex.org/download).

 2. **Run the Script**:
-   - Execute the script to select a Markdown file and save the DOCX and PDF files:
+   - Execute the script to select a Markdown file, JSON configuration file, and save the DOCX and PDF files:
      ```bash
-     python text_to_pretty_docx.py
+     python markdown_to_formatted_docx.py
      ```

 3. **Functionality**:
-   - The script will open a file dialog to select a Markdown file.
+   - The script will open file dialogs to select a Markdown file and a JSON formatting configuration file.
    - It will then convert the Markdown content to a formatted DOCX file.
    - Finally, it will convert the DOCX file to a PDF file using the `pdflatex` engine for high-quality output.